nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     Use case ends.

 - 1c.
-The module the user is attempting to add has the same module code as a module already in Le Tracker.
+The module to be added is a duplicate of an existing module in Le Tracker.
   - 1c1.
 Le Tracker shows an error message.

     Use case ends.